CICE-Consortium/CICE/doc/source/developer_guide/dg_scripts.rst

 Build Scripts
 -----------

-CICE uses gmake to build the model.
+CICE uses GNU Make to build the model.
 There is a common **Makefile** for all machines.
 Each machine provides a Macros file to define some Makefile variables and and an env file to specify the modules/software stack for each compiler.
-The machine is built by the cice.build script which invokes gmake.
+The machine is built by the cice.build script which invokes Make.
 There is a special trap for circular dependencies in the cice.build script to highlight this error when it occurs.